broadinstitute/depmap_omics/documentation/DepMap_processing_pipeline.md

 [WGS_aggregate](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/WGS_aggregate:master?tab=info) aggregates outputs from the previous workflow (CN segments and MAFs) into their respective files.

+WES (wip):

+The data we are presenting comes from different WES targets/baits/intervals.

+We are currently using Illumina ICE intervals and Agilent intervals. you can find their related PON files and interval files as parameters in our workspace files in `data/xQx.json`

+#### PONS

+For CN pons are made from a set of ~400 normals from the GTEx project as they were sequenced in the same fashion as CCLE samples with the same set of baits. you can see the ID of the samples in `data/samples_for_pons.csv`.
+We have created pons for each bait set and using XY only.
+We have used workflow from the pipeline:
+`gatk/CNV_Somatic_Panel_Workflow`

 The outputs to be downloaded will be saved under the sample set that you ran.
 The outputs we use for the release are:

 *   combined_seg_file